Home Vitals Guests Shopping About Us Ask Kotori

 It is a good idea to set up meeting places and times for children older than 12.
 Parents should notify the Registration Desk if they cannot find their children at the designated meeting place or cannot establish contact.

 KotoriCon wishes everyone a safe and happy convention!

 No signs are permitted at the convention except for those that are an established part of a costume.
 (The sign must be part of the standard "look" of the character).
 Signs in violation of this policy will be confiscated.
 Repeat offenders will be considered in violation of the disruptive behavior policy.
 Please note that this rule applies to all types of signs, regardless of construction.
 KotoriCon staff decisions regarding signs are final.

 Costume Props at KotoriCon

 Props and weapons that are not permitted at KotoriCon include, but are not limited to, the following:

 Illegal weapons will be reported to the appropriate authorities.

 Staves, bo sticks, boken, shinai and wooden swords are permitted as long as they are handled responsibly and meet all other criteria.

-Fake, prop or made-up weapons (i.e. made of tissue paper, plaster of Paris, cloth) are permitted if they are safe and not dangerous to others.
+Made-up weapons (i.e. made of tissue paper, plaster of Paris, cloth) are permitted if they are safe, do not resemble real guns and not dangerous to others.